 From 1 January 2019, new legislation came into effect in the Cayman Islands, requiring in-scope entities that carry on particular activities to have demonstrable economic substance in Cayman.

 The International Tax Co-operation (Economic Substance) Law (Law), 2018 was enacted after an extensive process of consultation with the EU Code of Conduct Group, the OECD and Cayman stakeholders.

 The Law is the latest in a series of steps by Cayman to meet its 2017 commitment as an Inclusive Framework member under the OECD's global Base Erosion and Profit Shifting (BEPS) initiative, and corresponding EU requirements encompassing no or nominal tax jurisdictions.
 Other international financial centres such as the British Virgin Islands, Guernsey, Jersey, the Isle of Man and Bermuda have implemented similar legislation.

 1. The Law defines which Cayman entities are in-scope (Relevant Entities).
 Relevant Entities must make an annual report as to whether or not they are carrying on one or more of a defined list of activities (Relevant Activities).
 If they are, they must satisfy an economic substance test in Cayman in respect of such Relevant Activities.
 Cayman's Tax Information Authority is responsible for determining if a Relevant Entity satisfies the economic substance test.

 a) investment funds or entities through which investment funds directly or indirectly invest or operate;

-3. All Relevant Entities will have to make an annual declaration as to whether they are a Relevant Entity and whether they have conducted any Relevant Activities in the preceding financial period.
+3. All Cayman entities will have to make an annual declaration as to whether they are a Relevant Entity and whether they have conducted any Relevant Activities in the preceding financial period.
 Relevant Activities are fund management, banking, insurance, finance and leasing, distribution and service centre business, headquarters business, intellectual property business, shipping, and holding company business.